contrarianblog/contrarianblog.github.com/_posts/2014-04-05-stop-institutionalising-stupidity.md

 1. Unpopular beliefs dying out.
 The less people voice their support for a belief X, the less people will, ultimately, support X.

-    *Rebuttal:* We are encouraging people to use consensus fallacy, i.e. deciding truths upon how many people believe in it.
+    *Rebuttal:* We are encouraging people to use a consensus fallacy, i.e. deciding truths upon how many people believe in it.
 Truth is not a popularity contest.
 We only establish the truth using *evidence*.
 The fact the everyone believes it to be true is not decisive enough and there was a number of occasions when the public was wrong about facts.

     There can still be a disagreement on an issues when people in question don't share common values, however by institutionalising social norms we are further distancing the public from realising *where* exactly the disagreement lies.